AkshayAnil1080/MySQL-bootcamp/README.md

 	SELECT CONCAT('MY FAVORITE BOOK IS ', UPPER(title)) FROM books;

 #### Challenge 6: STRINGS in SQL. - have a look at the file above.

+### SECTION 8 : DISTINCT
+	SELECT DISTINCT author_lname FROM books;  - print distinct values from one column
+	Concating multiple columns to print distinct values or directly use distinct keyword.
+	SELECT DISTINCT CONCAT(author_fname, ' ' ,author_lname) FROM books; // will merge all columns in one
+	SELECT DISTINCT author_fname, author_lname FROM books;  -- will use respective columns.